spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 **THIS IS YOUR SOLO CHALLENGE FOR WEEK 2.** Please reference the [Phase 0 Handbook](https://github.com/Devbootcamp/phase-0-handbook/) for more details as to what this entails.

 ## Learning Competencies
-- Use the 6 Phases of Web Design to build a website
 - Use wireframes to construct a website
 - Use HTML tags to present content on a website
 - Position HTML elements using CSS padding, borders, and margins